pcecon.com Class Notes

 Deciding Which Resources to Use

 A producer who has the choice of using many kinds of resources must select to use, or increase its use of, the resource that will give it the most benefit or revenue per dollar spent on the resource.
+If a firm is to find the resource with the most benefit per dollar spent, then it is trying to find the resource that has the greatest marginal revenue product per dollar spent on the resource.
+If the price of the resource is referred to as the wage, then the resource that should be used is the one with the greatest

-As long as some resource has a larger MRP per dollar spent, the firm should increase its spending on that resource.
-Once all resources have about the same MRP per dollar spent, or the same
+As long as some resource has a larger MRP per dollar spent than other resources, the firm should increase its spending on that resource.

 then changing the mix of resources is no longer necessary.
 You may notice that this condition is the same as that we had for consumers choosing between goods to consume; the decision is very similar.